 Not only that – with a rich, earthy flavor and creamy texture, but Mānuka honey is also delicious to boot.
 In its purest form, this ‘liquid gold’ can cost up to $1000 per kilo!
 To avoid paying top dollar, look out for signs on the roadside to buy directly from beekeepers.

-In New Zealand, the word ‘kiwi’ may refer to two things: a flightless bird which, for reasons unexplained, is a symbol of our country, or someone who considers themselves a New Zealander.
+In New Zealand, the word ‘kiwi’ may refer to two things: a flightless bird that, for reasons unexplained, is a symbol of our country or someone who considers themselves a New Zealander.
 Important note: neither of these is edible, unlike the fuzzy brown fruit we call kiwifruit, which most definitely is!

 Of the various species, the most common is the fuzzy kiwifruit, with rough brown skin and bright green flesh.
 You may also encounter the smooth-skinned golden kiwifruit, which has a more delicate, sweeter taste.

 OK, it’s time to let you in on a little secret.
-Although kiwifruit are generally recognized as being New Zealand’s national fruit, there is a lesser known candidate for this mantle – the feijoa.
-Why these egg sized packets of pleasure are not more popular around the world is one of earth’s greatest mysteries.
+Although kiwifruit is generally recognized as being New Zealand’s national fruit, there is a lesser-known candidate for this mantle – the feijoa.
+Why these egg-sized packets of pleasure are not more popular around the world is one of Earth’s greatest mysteries.

 Called the pineapple guava in some countries, the tree originates from temperate areas of South America and is prized for its beauty in gardens the world over.
 In few places is the fruit as adored as in Aotearoa, however.

 The wonderfully aromatic flesh has a slightly grainy texture, somewhat like a pear.
 The unique taste is a mix between pineapple, guava, and strawberry.
 Keep your eyes peeled, particularly in the northern half of the country, for these underappreciated treasures during feijoa season – which runs from March to May.